 Adilene Saucedo, LCSW

 I am a proud daughter of Mexican immigrants.
-I understand the unique challenges of growing up between two worlds—honoring your cultural roots while assimilating into a society that doesn’t always make space for you.
-My journey has shaped my passion for helping people heal from intergenerational trauma, build deeper connections, and reconnect with their true selves.
+I understand the unique challenges of growing up between two worlds—trying to honor your roots while navigating a system that was never really built for you.
+That experience shaped everything about how I show up in this work.

 It’s truly an honor to be part of your journey—let’s work together to help you step into the life you deserve, one step at a time.